buildspace/buildspace-projects/Solana_And_Web3/en/Section_3/Lesson_2_Call_Deployed_Program.md

 // Create a keypair for the account that will hold the GIF data. let baseAccount = Keypair.generate();

-// This is the address of your solana program, if you forget just run solana address -k target/deploy/myepicproject-keypair.json const programID = new PublicKey(YOUR_PROGRAM_ADDRESS_HERE);
+// This is the address of your solana program, if you forgot, just run solana address -k target/deploy/myepicproject-keypair.json const programID = new PublicKey(YOUR_PROGRAM_ADDRESS_HERE);

 // Set our network to devnet.